 Ref.
 Question Policy Principles

 A1 Is the fixed electrical installation periodically inspected and tested, (include dates if known)?
 5 year fixed wire testing in communal areas are on a 5 year schedule.
 These works are carried out by our partners.
 All certificates are stored on PIMSS and can be requested at any time from the electrical compliance officer.
 As and when rewires take place, emergency lighting is being fitted in the stairwells if required.

-Answe r Finding/Observation
+Answe er Finding/Observation

-Yes 5 year fixed wire testing in communal areas are tested/inspected on a 5 year schedule.
-These works are carried out by Berneslai Homes service partners.
-All certificates are stored on PIMSS and can be requested at any time from the Electrical Compliance Officer.
-As and when rewires take place, emergency lighting is being fitted in the stairwells if required.
+Yes See policy principle.

 Ref.
 Question Policy Principles

 A2 Is PAT testing in common areas carried out?
 Carried out annually by partners on a rolling schedule.

-Answe r Finding/Observation
+Answe er Finding/Observation

-N/A No portable electrical appliances are provided by Berneslai Homes.
-No portable electrical appliances were observed in the common areas at the time of the premises survey.
+N/A No portable electrical appliances are provided by Berneslai Homes and none were observed in use in the common areas at the time of the premises survey.

 Ref.
 Question Policy Principles

 A3 Is there a policy for personal electrical appliances (consider restrictions of communal supply points such as outlets and T pin outlets)?

-Answe r Finding/Observation
+Answer Finding/Observation

 Yes No significant issues or observations made at the time of the premises survey.

 Ref.
 Question Policy Principles

 A4 Is the use of adapters and leads limited?

-Answe r Finding/Observation
+Answe er Finding/Observation

 Yes No extension leads were present in the common areas at the time of the premises survey.

 Ref.
 Question Policy Principles

 A5 Are they any PV cells installed and do they have the appropriate isolation systems and signage to assist the fire and rescue service?

-Answe r Finding/Observation
+Answe er Finding/Observation

 N/A There were no PV installations present at the time of the premises survey.